apptainer/apptainer-admindocs/installation.rst

 A script is available to make a relocatable unprivileged binary installation of {Project}, including all dependencies that are not normally installed on Linux systems.
-The script works on current Red Hat Enterprise Linux-derived systems, Fedora, SUSE/OpenSUSE, Debian, and Ubuntu.
+The script works on current Red Hat Enterprise Linux-derived systems, Fedora, SUSE/OpenSUSE, Debian, and Ubuntu, assuming the :ref:`System Requirements <system-requirements>` described above are met.

 This is the easiest way to use it: